"Now the questions been popped, and the answer was yes.

 Your wedding day is one of the best days of your life- so why not make it memorable with a personalised wedding ceremony script that reflects who you are as a couple?

 Let me, a trained wedding celebrant, into your world and I will write a wedding ceremony script that is tailored to you.
 From your readings, special elements and song choices, we will work together to make your wedding ceremony one that will be remembered.
-I mainly cover weddings in the North East, based in Darlington.
+I mainly cover weddings in the North East but I'm happy to travel.

 My wedding celebrant service also offers a 'our journey' poetry service.
 This service is exclusive to my brides/grooms, feel free to have a look at this section of the website and let me know if this is something you want incorporated into your wedding ceremony.
 This poem will tell your story as a couple, how you met, your engagement and beyond!